HS Clubs and Activities

 Membership: Members must have interest in the dramatic arts.
 Students may join throughout the year.

-Meetings: Once a week after school.
+Meetings: Every Wednesday after school.

 • French Club